-Results Chain Indicators Farmers use quality seeds appropriately during cultivation Number of farmers using the quality seeds appropriately The reason why they use good quality seeds (e.g. it might be because they receive good information from retailers, or due to an external factor like a drop in the price of seeds) Farmers purchase more seeds from retailers Increase in number of farmers buying good quality seeds Additional amount of seeds bought by each farmer.

-Farmers get information from trained retailers on benefits and usage of quality seeds Number of farmers getting information on benefits and usage of quality seeds The satisfaction with the information received The type of information farmers receives from trained retailers Seed retailers who are more knowledgeable on benefits and usage of quality seeds share this information with their client farmers Number of seed retailers who are more knowledgeable on benefits and usage of quality seeds Particular information on which they are more knowledgeable Number of client farmers who came to retailers before they gave information (i.e. before training), compared to number of client farmers who come after sharing information.
+Possible Indicators Farmers use quality seeds Number of farmers using the quality seeds appropriately The reason why they use good quality seeds (e.g. it might be because appropriately during they receive good information from retailers, or due to an external cultivation factor like a drop in the price of seeds) Farmers purchase more Increase in number of farmers buying good quality seeds seeds from retailers Additional amount of seeds bought by each farmer.
+Number of farmers getting information on benefits and usage of Farmers get information quality seeds from trained retailers on The satisfaction with the information received benefits and usage of The type of information farmers receives from trained retailers quality seeds Seed retailers who are more Number of seed retailers who are more knowledgeable on benefits knowledgeable on benefits and usage of quality seeds and usage of quality seeds Particular information on which they are more knowledgeable share this information with Number of client farmers who came to retailers before they gave their client farmers information (i.e. before training), compared to number of client